 Gab707, inspirer of the Ichabod, messaged me with a request.
 He was shooting inside cramped forest canopies for Nat Geo, and he wanted something smaller and more agile than Ichy, for 5 instead of 6” props.
 I said why not use Gordo, and he said he wanted something with no props in view with no camera tilt.
 I said why not use Squirt, and he said it might be windy and Squirt doesn’t handle wind well.
 So I said ok ok let’s do it.

 Gab’s first idea was to mount the fpv cam to the face of the GoPro.
 The fpv cam sits to the side of the GoPro on Ichy, which forces the front props farther apart.
 Narrowing the two cams would make the frame substantially tighter.
 He also suggested pivoting the camera through its cg.
 This would do a couple things: keep the camera cluster from changing angle when jarred, and keep the overall cg of the quad constant on angle changes.
-This, however, would require a complicated mount that widens the cluster, so I suggested pivoting it at the mid point at the back of the camera instead.
+This, however, would require a complicated mount that widens the cluster, so I suggested pivoting it near the mid point at the back of the camera instead.